 Note the date that testimony began: November 21, 1945

-One of the charges against the “major war criminals” was Crimes against Peace, a new crime that was made up by the Allies.
+One of the charges against the “major war criminals” was Crimes against Peace, a new crime that had been made up by the Allies.
 The most serious Crime against Peace committed by the German war criminals was the unprovoked attack on Poland on September 1, 1939.

-On the day of the attack, Hitler went on the radio in Berlin at 8 a.m. and said, “Since 5:45 a.m., we’ve been shooting back.”
+On the day of the attack, Hitler had gone on the radio in Berlin at 8 a.m. and said, “Since 5:45 a.m., we’ve been shooting back.”

 What in the hell was he talking about?
 Shooting back?
 It was the Germans who fired the first shots.
 Or was it?
 This was something that had to be cleared up before the Nuremberg trial began.